-Emerald, a rural town of about 10,999 people, is 240 km west of Rockhampton at the junction of the Capricorn and Gregory Highways.
+Emerald, a rural town, is 240 km west of Rockhampton at the junction of the Capricorn and Gregory Highways.
 It grew very rapidly in the 1980s and 1990s as a dormitory town for major new coal mines in the Bowen Basin.
 The Emerald district was traversed by Ludwig Leichhardt in 1844-45 and in 1861 a former gold prospector, Peter MacDonald, took up the first of several pastoral runs around Emerald.
 He is generally considered to be the first permanent white settler.
 In 1866 MacDonald consolidated his runs into the Emerald Downs station, which became the source of the district's name.

 Rockhampton, over 200 km away, set out on its own in 1867 with the first stage of its Central Queensland railway.
 By 1877 the line reached Blackwater and, in anticipation of a further extension west, the town of Emerald was surveyed in 1878, laid out on the west side of the Nogoa River because the Emerald Downs postal stop was already there.
 Although Emerald remained a terminus for only a year it became a transport hub for freight to and from Clermont (northwards) and Springsure (southwards).
 The pattern was consolidated when branch lines from Emerald were opened to Clermont (1884) and Springsure (1887).
 During the construction years Emerald's population peaked but then subsided, not regaining its former level until the late 1890s.
 The 'construction camp' factor partly explains how church buildings and a school of arts were not erected until the 1890s, but a school and a progress association (1879) could not be denied.